mikeqfu/pyrcs/docs/source/quick-start.rst

 Railway station data
 ====================

-The `railway station data`_ (incl. the station name, ELR, mileage, status, owner, operator, degrees of longitude and latitude, and grid reference) is categorised as one of the `other assets`_ on the `Railway Codes`_ website.
+The `railway station data`_ (including the station name, ELR, mileage, status, owner, operator, degrees of longitude and latitude, and grid reference) is categorised as one of the `other assets`_ on the `Railway Codes`_ website.
 To deal with data in this category, PyRCS offers a sub-package :py:mod:`~pyrcs.other_assets`, from which we can use the contained class :py:class:`~station.Stations` to get the `railway station data`_:

 .. _`other assets`: http://www.railwaycodes.org.uk/otherassetsmenu.shtm